Want to take control of how search engines crawl your site? With ‘robots.txt disallow,’ you’re in charge of what stays private.

 Robots.txt, also known as the Robot Exclusion, is key in preventing search engine robots from crawling restricted areas of your site.

 Robots.txt is a text file that webmasters create to teach robots how to crawl website pages and lets crawlers know whether to access a file or not.
+This element can effectively manage crawler traffic, indicating what to crawl and what to ignore.

 While it does have the ability to lower your ranking on a SERP, its most important function is to avoid overloading your site with requests.
 Most people use a robots.txt file to tell search engine crawlers to avoid unimportant information so that it focuses more on important and up-to-date information on a site.